jillesme/node-upload/README.md

 gulp
 ```

+Make sure you have ** imagemagick ** installed on your system server.
+To resize the images to thumbnails for the _/overview_ page.

 I have added gulp to watch everything so you'll never have to re-run the app, just run gulp and you're done.

 You'll see 'Listening on 3030' which means you can now access the app by going to **127.0.0.1:3030**